News that the makers and insurers were wrong and they must pay into a fund to help remove old lead paint.

 Mold resistant paint does not kill mold!
 But you can relax, the process of stopping mold is very do-able.
 A little elbow grease, a little mold killing primer (the good stuff) and you are ready to paint.
 Whew.
 I’m glad I stopped you from just painting over that mold!

-For newly constructed walls, the best drywall primer is not the most expensive primer.
-For new walls (with no stains etc) you do not need a stain-blocker or a hole-filler.
+Here is my research and a few tips from my experience with newly constructed walls.
+The best drywall primer is not necessarily the most expensive primer.
+For new walls (with no stains or imperfections etc) you do not need a stain-blocker or a hole-filler.
+Here is my recommendation for the best primers for new drywall, and my steps of application.

 Yes, we know how to paint behind a toilet!
 Here the professional painters’ secret.